The legal costs of buying a house

 What are the average solicitor or conveyancer fees for buying a house in 2024?

-Based on our research, the average total legal costs for a first time buyer buying a freehold house worth £285,000 (the UK average) in 2024 is £1,890.
-For a leasehold flat of the same price, the average is £2,782.
+Based on our research, the average total legal costs for a first time buyer buying a freehold house worth £285,000 (the UK average) in 2024 is £1,926.
+The average for a leasehold flat of the same price is £2,687.

 The amount you pay a solicitor is made up of 3 parts:

-• 🔍 Disbursements - anything solicitors pay 3rd parties for on your behalf
+- 🔍 Disbursements - anything solicitors pay 3rd parties for on your behalf such as Stamp Duty

-• 🏡 Additional legal fees - any non-standard things that come up during your house purchase that require extra work
+- 🏡 Additional fees - any non-standard things that come up during your house purchase that require extra work

-We've broken down how much you will need to pay in base legal fees and disbursements in the table below.
+In the table below, we've broken down how much you will need to pay in base legal fees and disbursements.
 We'll get on to additional fees later in this guide.

 Average Legal Costs for a £285,000 property in England or Wales (including VAT):

-Note: if you’re not a First Time Buyer (FTB), you will need to pay an additional £1,500 Stamp Duty.
-FTBs currently don’t need to pay Stamp Duty on properties under £450k.
+If you’re not a First Time Buyer (FTB), you will need to pay an additional £1,500 Stamp Duty.
+FTBs currently don’t need to pay Stamp Duty on properties under £425k (changing to £300k from the 1st of April 2024)

 You pay base legal fees to cover your solicitor’s salary for the basic legal work of buying a property.
 This includes reviewing documents, raising enquiries, and the admin work of submitting forms to process the transaction.

-Typically legal fees are higher for more expensive properties.
-For example, we found average legal fees for a £150k freehold property was £1,035, but for a £600k freehold property it was £1,485.
+Typically, legal fees are higher for more expensive properties.
+For example, the average legal fee for a £150k freehold property was £1,020.
+For a £600k freehold property, it was £1,456.

-Enter your property price (an estimate is fine if you don’t know yet) to see on average how much your base legal conveyancing fees could be.
+Enter your property price below (an estimate is fine if you don’t know yet) to get an estimate of your base legal fees.

-Conveyancers will charge VAT of 20% on top of their legal fees.
-Some conveyancers include VAT within their quotes, whereas some split it out into a separate line or even just say "+ VAT".
-Be careful to make sure you've added up VAT into the total.
+Conveyancers will charge 20% VAT on top of their legal fees.
+Some conveyancers include VAT within their quotes, whereas some split it into a separate line or even say "+ VAT" and do not give you a figure.
+When reviewing quotes, ensure you've added VAT to the total.

 We have included VAT in all our numbers in this guide.